MariaDB features not available in SQL Server

 Some MariaDB features are not available in SQL Server.

-At first glance, it is not important to know about those features to migrate from SQL Server to MariaDB.
+At a first glance, it is not important to know about those features to migrate from SQL Server to MariaDB.
 However, this is not the case.
-Using MariaDB features that are not in SQL Server allows one to obtain more advantages from the migration, getting the most from MariaDB.
+Using MariaDB feature that are not in SQL Server allows to obtain more advantages from the migration, getting the most from MariaDB.

 This page has a list of MariaDB features that are not supported in SQL Server.
 The list is not exhaustive.

-- SQL_MODE=MSSQL allows one to use a small subset of SQL Server proprietary syntax.
+- SQL_MODE=MSSQL allows to use a small subset of SQL Server proprietary syntax.